Contents

 IT-BPO worker actually earn?

 A bottoms-up build from listed-company FY26 disclosures (IT) and FY25 annual reports (BPO — FY26 ARs not yet filed).
-Every input traces to a primary source.

-Read this first.
-The IT input is employer-side employee benefit cost per employee; the BPO input is employee-side median disclosed remuneration.
+Note: The IT input is employer-side employee benefit cost per employee; the BPO input is employee-side median disclosed remuneration.
 The result here is a proxy for the average IT-BPO worker's salary.
 FY26 IT figures include a one-off bump from the Indian Labour Codes (notified 21-Nov-2025) raising gratuity/leave provisions — strip ~1–2% off the IT gross for a clean wage-growth read.

 Tier 01 · Inputs